-When you’re traveling on the 95 Express Lanes, you might see overhead pricing signs.
+When you’re traveling on the 95 or 395 Express Lanes, you might see overhead pricing signs.
 These signs display the costs to travel to exits farther down the Lanes.
 Learn more about pricing signage on the Express Lanes.

 Will the tolls change while I’m on the Lanes?

 No, but tolls run differently between the 495 Express Lanes and the 95 and 395 Express Lanes.